openfoodfacts/openfoodfacts-infrastructure/docs/promox.md

 **TODO** this page is really incomplete !

+## Proxmox Backups

+Every VM / CT is backuped twice a week using general proxmox backup, in a specific zfs dataset (see Datacenter -> backup)

 ## Host network configuration

 We configure network through virtual bridges (`vmbr<n>`) that are themselves linked to a physical network device.